brunodesanti/muvinn-reg/README.md

 ## About

-This repository includes data and codes used for the paper "Automated three-dimensional image registration for longitudinal photoacoustic imaging", *Journal of Biomedical Optics*, **Special Issue Pioneer in Biomedical Optics, Lihong V. Wang, 2023**
+This repository includes codes and notebooks used for the paper "Automated three-dimensional image registration for longitudinal photoacoustic imaging", *Journal of Biomedical Optics*, **Special Issue Pioneer in Biomedical Optics, Lihong V. Wang, 2023**

 ## Context